likthvishal/VLM-for-image-captioning/README.md

 The easiest way to deploy this application:

+1. **Upload Model to Hugging Face Hub:**
+   - Follow the steps in [Uploading Fine-tuned Model to Hugging Face Hub](#uploading-fine-tuned-model-to-hugging-face-hub)
+   - This enables the deployed app to access your fine-tuned model

-1. **Fork/Push to GitHub:**
+2. **Fork/Push to GitHub:**
    - Ensure your code is pushed to GitHub (already done!)
    - Repository: https://github.com/likthvishal/VLM-for-image-captioning

-2. **Connect to Streamlit Cloud:**
+3. **Connect to Streamlit Cloud:**
    - Go to [share.streamlit.io](https://share.streamlit.io)
    - Sign in with GitHub
    - Click "New app"

-3. **Configure Deployment:**
+4. **Configure Deployment:**
    ```
    Repository: likthvishal/VLM-for-image-captioning
    Branch: main
    Main file path: image_caption_app.py
    ```

-4. **Deploy:**
+5. **Deploy:**
    - Click "Deploy!"
    - Streamlit Cloud will automatically install dependencies from `requirements.txt`
    - Your app will be live at: `https://[your-app-name].streamlit.app`
+   - The app will load the fine-tuned model from Hugging Face Hub

-**Note:** The fine-tuned model files are excluded from the repository due to size.
-The app will use the pretrained BLIP model by default.
-To use the fine-tuned model:
+**Note:** The fine-tuned model files are excluded from the Git repository due to size constraints.
+By hosting on Hugging Face Hub, the deployed app can still access your fine-tuned model!
-- Upload model files to Hugging Face Hub
-- Update the app to load from Hugging Face
-- Or use the pretrained model for demonstration

 ### Alternative: Run Locally